- Draft Nature Conservation (Wildlife) Regulations 2021

 We have engaged with industry experts and advocacy groups to seek their advice; examined existing practices for regulatory consistency and identified a range of common-sense improvements.

-We have used the advice provided, and examples from other Australian jurisdictions, to complete the review and form the basis to draft new Wildlife Regulations.
+We have used the advice provided, and examples from other Australian jurisdictions, to form the basis of new Regulations.

-- Review of or amendments to the Nature Conservation Act 2002
+- Amendments to the Nature Conservation Act 2002

-- Development of or amendment to associated Codes of Practice, Guidelines and/or Management Plans
+- Development of or amendments to associated Codes of Practice, Guidelines and/or Management Plans

 Also outside the scope of the review are issues that are managed through related but separate pieces of legislation including (but not limited to):